dev-henen/bincom-test/README.md

 # Configuration Guide

-This guide provides a breakdown of the settings available in the `config.ini` file, which is used to configure the application and database settings for your project.
+This guide provides a breakdown of the settings available in the `config.ini` file, which is used to configure the application and database settings for this project.

 ## [config] Section